Azure/azureml-assets/assets/models/system/tiiuae-falcon-7b/description.md

 #### Training Procedure

-Falcon-7B was trained on 384 A100 40GB GPUs, using a 2D parallelism strategy (PP=2, DP=192) combined with ZeRO.
+Falcon-7B underwent training utilizing a 2D parallelism strategy (PP=2, DP=192) in conjunction with ZeRO, employing a total of 384 A100 GPUs with a capacity of 40GB each.

 | **Hyperparameter** | **Value**  | **Comment**                               |